-the speed of light, in an introductory course on physics, for instance, "a light bulb goes on" would be a typical event.
-In addition, information theory, statistics, and probability theory all rely on a generalized concept of the event as an unspecified occurrence.
-In Brecht's work, the event form works like a little device for cutting into the perceptual flow of this "everything that happens."
+In scientific discourses that Brecht would almost certainly have been familiar with, mundane phenomena such turning on a light, or lighting a match, represent almost generic examples of physical "events."
+In physics, an event is precisely "a point taken from three-dimensions to four-dimensions."
+Because the concept addresses perceptual problems articulated in relativity theory that occur as phenomena move closer to the speed of light, in an introductory course on physics, for instance, "a light bulb goes on" would be a typical "event."
+In addition, information theory, statistics, and probability theory all rely on a generalized concept of the "event" as an unspecified occurrence.
+In Brecht's work, the "event" form works like a little device for cutting into the perceptual flow of this "everything that happens."